Debridement Articles & Analysis

 Healing rate: 5.4 mm2/day.
 Healing time: 93 days.
 Wound size: 25 × 20 × 3 mm w/undermining.
 Age of wound when treatment started: 4 months.
 Subject: 68/female.
 Diabetes, peripheral neuropathy, and venous insufficiency.
 Necrotic tissue was treated with moistened MIRRAGEN™ advanced wound matrix for 2 days to soften and loosen necrotic tissue for easy ...

+Patient History Patient is a 40-year-old female with a history of type 2 diabetes.
+Patient presented to the Emergency Room with a diabetic foot ulcer and infection.
 The surgeon took the patient to the OR for debridement, drained the infection, and started antibiotics.
-The patient was treated with advanced modalities that included NPWT and a bioengineered skin substitute. ...
+The patient was treated with advanced modalities that included NPWT and a bioengineered skin substitute.
+Primary Diagnosis ...